 Another great thing about these stories is that not all of them end with the whole ‘everyone dies’ trope.
-While many people do die in these series, some survive their ordeals and it’s actually interesting to be on the edge of your seat for these stories because Emi Ishikawa, the author and artist of the series, really does a great job of making many of the characters likable and interesting, which just makes the stories all the more frightening because she shows time and again that she’s not afraid to kill off characters that are meant to be likable.
+While many people do die in this series, some survive their ordeals and it’s actually interesting to be on the edge of your seat for these stories because Emi Ishikawa, the author and artist of the series, really does a great job of making many of the characters likable and interesting, which just makes the stories all the more frightening because she shows time and again that she’s not afraid to kill off characters that are meant to be likable.

 Surprisingly, the series does have a few stories that actually have happy endings.
 I won’t name which ones, but a particular story involving a couple was one of my personal favorites because it just ended so nicely yet believably.

 Yomi is a really cool and creepy girl who is given her own backstory in the series and even shows up a few times in various stories.
 She does a magnificent job playing our narrator, and she sets the mood perfectly.

 Art: The art has a bit of a shoujo slant to it.
 It’s not cutesy by any means, but it has that sort of style to it.
 The art as a whole is wonderful.
 Emi Ishikawa does a great job on everything; the character models, backgrounds, monster visuals and blood and gore.

 Bottom Line: It’s a great series for fans of short horror stories, and I definitely recommend it for horror and short story fans.